Field Interactions

 • Exclude value allows excluding events that have the selected value.

 • Number — only available on a field where a number is detected.
-The drill-down options Max, Min, Avg and Sum apply these aggregates to the field.
+The options Max, Min, Avg and Sum apply these aggregates to the field.

 Note

 Numbers that exceed the range of safe integers in Javascript are replaced in JSON by reading the associated LogScale value directly.
 This is to avoid that incorrect numbers are displayed.
 These replaced numbers are highlighted in JSON data to indicate that they might be wrong.
-For more information, see Troubleshooting: UI Warning: The actual value is different what what is displayed.
+For more information, see Troubleshooting: UI Warning: The actual value is different from what is displayed.

 • Parse — available on a field that has JSON, URL and Timestamps content, it parses the field as a LogScale field.